 – protect customers’ data from accidental or unauthorised access, use, alteration or disclosure within its systems.

-Stendhapp stores the information in the Aruba cloud as data controller or processor: users may disable the collection and use of their information by making a request to email@example.com.
+Stendhapp stores the information in the MongoDB Atlas cloud as data controller or processor: users may disable the collection and use of their information by making a request to email@example.com.

 The collected personal information may include, but are not limited to: first name, last name, email address, city and State of residence, phone number, billing information, survey responses, booking information, travel logs and other information the User provides on the Websites, IP address and web browser software.
 The following sections detail the types of processed data, divided by sources and/or activities: